ScottSmudger/Smart-Appliances/README.md

 # Smart-Appliances
+*THIS IS HTE PROTOTYPE BRANCH - NOT USED ANYMORE*

 A simple python-based program that monitors a Raspberry-Pi's General Purpose Input Output (GPIO) pins connected to a magnetic door switch (as of now).
 A MySQL database is updated with the new appliances state.

 A [web-interface](http://uni.scottsmudger.website) built using PHP/HTML/CSS with some elements of JavaScript and jQuery, is used to display the usage statistics of the appliances and any relevant user information.